College of William & Mary secret societies

-Secret societies at the College of William & Mary in Williamsburg, Virginia, date back to the founding of the nation's first known collegiate secret society, The F. H. C. Society (founded on November 11, 1750).
-Today a number of secret societies are known (or believed) to exist at the College: the F.H.C Society or Flat Hat Club, P.D.A., the Seven Society, the 13 Club, the Ladies of Alpha, the Bishop James Madison Society, the Phi Society, the Wren Society, the Sage Society, the W Society, the Y's, The Penny Brigade, The Cord, The Order of the Silver Roses, Dirty Shirley Fraternity, Eagle J, The Fourth Wall, and one group "simply called the Society."
+A number of secret societies operate at the College of William & Mary in Williamsburg, Virginia, dating back to the founding of the nation's first known collegiate secret society, The F. H. C. Society, founded on November 11, 1750.
+Today several secret societies are known (or believed) to exist at the college, including Bishop James Madison Society, the Flat Hat Club, the Ladies of Alpha, the Live Oak Society, the Phi Society, the Seven Society, the Society, the 13 Club, the W Society, the Wren Society, and the Zodiac Society.

+Known inactive groups include the B.B.
+Club, which was active in the 1920s, and P.D.A., an 18th-century society.

 7 Society

-The 7 Society is a senior class society believed to have been founded in 1826.
+The 7 Society is a senior-class society founded in 1826.
+It is believed to be the longest continuously run secret society at William & Mary.
 Its seven members, selected in their junior year, work to honor and encourage those who help strengthen the university, often through gifts.
-In 2003, for example, the "Sevens" left dozens of umbrellas for the Admissions Office to use during rainy campus tours.
+In 2003, the Sevens left dozens of umbrellas for the Admissions Office to use during rainy campus tours; the umbrellas were decorated with the insignia of the Sevens.
 Historically, the society formally announced its members' identities as they graduated.
 In recent years, however, membership has become steeped in mystery—being only revealed in the event of death.

-There are a number of other secret societies with the word "seven" in their name, though there is no known evidence connecting the groups.
+There are several other secret societies with the word "seven" in their name, though there is no known evidence connecting the groups.
 One such society is the Seven Society at University of Virginia, founded in 1905, also noted for its philanthropic practices.

 13 Club

 Given the society's name, the 13 Club, founded in 1890 and reactivated in 1994, is presumed to have thirteen members.
 Little information has been made public regarding their campus activities.
-In fact, the society maintains such a high level of secrecy that even members' wives and children are unaware of their membership.
-Such was the case of Louise Kale, Director of William and Mary's Historic Campus, who only became aware of her father's membership after his death.
+The society maintains such a high level of secrecy that even members' wives and children are unaware of their membership.
+Such was the case of Louise Kale, Director of William & Mary's Historic Campus, who only became aware of her father's membership after his death.
 Although club membership and activities are kept secret, the 13s have allowed for outside communication through their campaign "Be Here Now" and campus speaker series "One Last Thing."
 In historical archives, a photo of their members was published in the 1939 edition of the W&M yearbook and presumably other years.

-Alpha Society
+Alpha

-The all-female Alpha Society was likely created to counteract the college's male-dominated secret societies.
+The all-female Alpha or Ladies of Alpha was likely created to counteract the college's male-dominated secret societies.
 It was created by Martha Barksdale in 1918, a member of the first class of female students at William & Mary.
 Their stated mission is that they are dedicated to empowering women and recognizing strong female leadership.
 They recognize female students and faculty monthly for their dedication to the college community by leaving yellow roses and notes for these individuals.
 Other details surrounding this society remain a mystery.